How to Spot a Phishing Email: A Visual Guide (2026)

 - Failed login attempts

-- You receive a phishing email claiming urgent account issue
+- The target receives a phishing email claiming an urgent account issue (suspicious login, wire transfer approval, password expiry)

 10. Enable Browser-Based AI Phishing Defenses